auggieyd/dbesslnc2.0/data_curated/readme.md

 #### Map the coordinate ranges to th latest public database to obtain annotations

-Obtain gene IDs from the NONCODE V6 , LncBook V2.0,GENCODEV47 and NCBI gene databases to enhance data usability.
+Obtain gene IDs from the NONCODE V6 , LncBook V2.0, GENCODEV47 and NCBI gene databases to enhance data usability.

-1. Based on the complete matching of the coordinate ranges at the lowest exon level,if the exons of the lncRNA we have collected are completely equal to or covered by the exons of the lncRNA in the reference database,and are on the same strand,they can be mapped to the corresponding reference lncRNA.If a gene matches multiple genes,select the one with the largest overlapping range.
+1. We used BED files converted from GTF annotations, which contain gene-, transcript-, and exon-level ranges, to perform coordinate matching with bedtools.
+The matching rule required that the queried coordinate range be exactly identical to, or entirely contained within, the corresponding reference coordinate range on the same strand.
+When a gene in our dataset corresponded to multiple genes in the reference database, we calculated the cumulative length of overlapping exonic regions for each candidate match and selected the one with the highest overlap ratio, defined as (A∩B)/(A∪B).
    Details see code:(`/match/map_annotations.ipynb:Step2`)

 2. Generate database annotations **mapping files**.
 See the detailed selection code at`/match/map_annotations.ipynb:step2`